 Museveni is able to seek more time in office after lawmakers removed the last constitutional obstacle — age limits — to a possible life presidency.

 Uganda has not seen a peaceful transfer of power since independence from Britain in 1962.

 Colin Stewart is a 45-year journalism veteran living in Southern California.
-He is the president of the St. Paul’s Foundation for International Reconciliation, which supports LGBTQ+ rights advocacy journalism, including the Erasing 76 Crimes news site and the African Human Rights Media Network.
+He is the president of the St. Paul’s Foundation for International Reconciliation, which supports LGBTQ+ rights advocacy journalism, and editor/publisher of Erasing 76 Crimes.
 Contact him at email@example.com.